Two-Fisted Tales: Anti-war message

 The stories Kurtzman wrote for this title often displayed an anti-war attitude.
 Canadian journalist Mitchell Brown wrote about the impact and influence of Kurtzman's approach: "Unlike other magazines of the day, no one could accuse Two-Fisted Tales of being wartime propaganda.
 On the contrary, the magazine was a brutally honest look at battles and wars throughout history.
 Kurtzman, who had been drafted in 1942, knew warfare firsthand, and he was outraged by the gung-ho war comics that made war look like a glorious thing.
 In his stories, there were no heroes—just soldiers trapped in situations beyond their control.
 Often, his stories weren't about soldiers at all, focusing instead on the lives of innocent people scarred by war."

 Kurtzman discussed his approach to Two-Fisted Tales in a 1980 interview:

 Other themes

 In addition to contemporary stories about the Korean War and World War II, Two-Fisted Tales and Frontline Combat contained a number of stories taking place in historical settings, including the Civil War, the Revolutionary War and ancient Rome.

-A series of special issues dedicated to the Civil War included issues 31 and 35 of Two-Fisted Tales and issue 9 of Frontline Combat.
+A series of special issues dedicated to the Civil War included issues 31 and 35 (whose cover depicts an apparently pro-Confederacy message) of Two-Fisted Tales and issue 9 of Frontline Combat.
 Although originally planned to be seven issues in total, the series was never completed.